 - Selling has become more challenging with the changes in consumer behavior.

-- Salespeople’s selling techniques are not as effective anymore as they were five years ago.
+- Salespeople’s selling techniques are not as effective anymore as they were years ago.

 Let us discuss challenging selling scenarios through the following sales case studies and how to deal with them.

 1. Selling Something People Could Get for FREE

 Some products that are being sold have some free alternatives that people can get to.
 Examples include paid content and their free content alternative, CRMs, project management tools, and others.
 However, some businesses are able to sell these products and make good business out of it.

 Charging for something that could be obtained for free is feasible.

 That’s the reason why services and products vary immensely as well – from smartphones to finding a carpenter or looking for apartments in the same area.

 So, how do you sell something that people could get for free?

 First, you need to identify the options and how it presents an opportunity for your product.